Preparing for Your Session

 Thank you for helping us make LUC Writing Center resources available to everyone!

 English is the second language of many of the writers who make appointments at the Writing Center.
 If you need extra language assistance, want to discuss writing, or just practice speaking English, it's a great idea to choose a tutor who has training in ESL/ELL teaching or who is in a second language.
 Besides appearing on the undergraduate and graduate tutor bio pages, this information will be located next to each tutor's name on the online appointment schedule.
 For example, if the tutor name on the schedule reads "Juan Diaz, ESL," that tutor has ESL training.
-If the name reads "Joan Smith, Spanish," that tutor is fluent in Spanish.
+If the name reads "Joan Smith, Spanish," then that tutor is fluent in Spanish.